TueHellsternKea/study/5sem/etl/automate-excel.md

 c1.add_data(data, titles_from_data=True)
 ```

 Now we style our lines.
-In this examples data we have 3 columns (Batch 1, Batch2, and Batch3) that we want to visualize as time goes on.
+In this examples data we have 3 columns (*Batch 1, Batch2, and Batch3*) that we want to visualize as time goes on.

-We use series to get each column of data (line). series[0] is for line 1, series[1] is for line 2, and series[2] is for line 3.
+We use series to get each column of data (*line*). series[0] is for line 1, series[1] is for line 2, and series[2] is for line 3.

 After getting each line we can set the color, the symbols, the with and so on, same as using excel.
-To see the full list of the properties, check out the official documentation of openpyxl.
+To see the full list of the properties, check out the official documentation of **openpyxl**.

 ```python
 # Style Line 1